Strong-to-weak spontaneous breaking of 1-form symmetry and intrinsically mixed topological order: Example: random vertex term

 Interestingly, there is a sharp difference if we use a bimodal distribution instead of a Gaussian distribution.
 If instead we use a bimodal distribution $\lambda_{A,v}=1+\delta\lambda_{A,v}$ with $\delta\lambda_{A,v}=\pm \lambda$, then $\rho(\lambda)$ is the pure toric code ground state (\ref{puretc}) for all $\lambda<1$ and the $\beta_A\to0$ state (\ref{SW-SSBz2}) for all $\lambda>1$ (we do not consider the case $\lambda=1$ because then every Hamiltonian in the ensemble has an extensive degeneracy).
 Only with Gaussian disorder can we realize density matrices with $0<\beta_A<\infty$.

 We will now compute the LW CMI of the density matrix (\ref{rhoAv}), which can be carried out exactly because (\ref{rhoAv}) is a product of commuting terms.
 We define the R\'enyi-2 LW CMI using the partitions in Fig.~\ref{fig:lw}.
 To compute the R\'enyi-2 entanglement entropy between a region and its complement, it is helpful to expand the density matrix in terms of Pauli strings.
-Using the identity $e^{\beta_A O}=\cosh(\beta_A)+\sinh(\beta_A) O$ for any operator $O$ that squares to the identity, we obtain
+We have

 If we expand out the product above and trace out a region $\bar{R}$ which is the complement of a simply connected region $R$, then any nontrivial term with support in $\bar{R}$ would be removed by the trace because the trace of every Pauli operator is zero.
-Therefore, for any simply connected region $R$,
+Therefore, for any simply connected region $R$ which, without loss of generality, we assume to not contain $v_0$,

-where the product is over plaquettes and vertices fully supported in $R$ and $N_e$ is the number of edges in $R$.
+where the product is over plaquettes and vertices fully supported in $R$ and {$N_e$} is the number of edges in $R$.
 It follows that

 where $N_p (N_v)$ is the number of plaquettes (vertices) fully supported in $R$.

 If instead we choose $R$ to be a non-simply connected region $R=A\cup B\cup C$ as defined in Fig.~\ref{fig:lw}, there are additional operators that can survive the trace: In the expansion of $\rho_R(\beta_A)$, not only are there closed contractible loops of Pauli $X$ and $Z$ operators obtained from products of $B_p$ and $A_v$ operators fully supported in $R$, but there are also loop operators that wind around the hole in $R$.
 This means that